 Integrating and modeling the ever-growing and increasingly multisource geodetic GPS and Interferometric Synthetic Aperture Radar (InSAR) data volumes is necessary to improve fault models.
-The models are used for forecasting and simulation, as well as for emergency planning and response applications.
-Estimates of crustal deformation from emotely sensed data are key to improving fault models.
-GPS data provide long-term estimates of crustal deformation of networks of sites.
+The models \are \ used for forecasting, simulation, emergency planning and response applications.
+Remotely sensed data provide estimates of crustal deformation that are key to improving fault models.
+GPS data provide long-term estimates of crustal deformation of a network of California and global sites.
 A time series of the daily change in position of these sites provides detailed information about temporal crustal changes.
 Current InSAR data products provide detailed images and spatial distribution of crustal deformation sparsely sampled in time.
-The planned DESDynI-R mission will provide routine highresolution interferograms of crustal deformation [1].
+The planned DESDynI-R mission will provide routine high-resolution interferograms of crustal deformation.
 This will add a significant increase in the temporal and spatial resolution of InSAR data products.